-So, every day, we need to think carefully about how we can honour the Lord, pressing forwards in our love and trust and obedience.
-This is not, necessarily, because it makes life easier for us now (it may make life much harder): but because we know that we will be accountable to Jesus when he returns.
-Passive minds do not care: but those who do care what Jesus thinks will set their minds on getting ready for His arrival.
-If our working day requires us to think carefully about management, processes, profit and quality; how much more should we be concerned to have focussed minds which think through how best to please the Lord.
-And you can assess how much this matters to you, by reflecting on how much you pray that God will help you to be self-controlled for His sake.
+Every day, we need to think carefully about how we can honour the Lord.
+This will not necessarily make life easier for us now (it may make life much harder), but it is a clear decision knowing that we will be accountable to Jesus when He returns.
+Passive minds do not care, but those who do care what Jesus thinks will set their minds on getting ready for His arrival.
+If our working day requires us to think carefully about management, processes, profit and quality, how much more should we be concerned to have minds focussed to think through how best to please the Lord (2 Corinthians 5:9).
+You can assess how much this matters to you by reflecting on how much you want God to help you to be self-controlled for His sake.

 © Dr Paul Adams